herdl/the-insertr/readme.txt

 == Changelog ==

 = 1.2.0 =
-* Add ability to use shortcodes on ACF and YoastSEO
+* Add ability to use short codes on ACF and YoastSEO

 = 1.1.0 =
 * Use the correct WordPress escaping and sanitisation functions.